myminseok/pivotal-docs/bosh-cpi-datastore.md

-## defining cpi-config for bosh release deployment
+## Defining cpi-config for bosh release deployment
 - cpi.json in bosh vm is default cpi config used for deploying bosh releases by bosh.
-- To use multi-cpis, you need to define cpi-config and cloud-config.
+- To use multi-cpis by overriding default cpi.json, you need to define cpi-config and cloud-config.

 ``` cpi-config.yml
 cpis: